-School Recovery Coach Program
+School Resiliency Coach Program

 Our Collective Journey - Recovery Coach School Program

 Our Collective Journey (OCJ) Background: OCJ started 3 years ago as a response to the mental health crisis impacting our community.
 Members of OCJ have lived experience that gives them the innate ability to connect with individuals experiencing similar situations, reassuring them that they are not alone.
-Systems are often at capacity, leading to lengthy wait times or often the individual is not ready to seek professional support at all.
-This is where OCJ is able to take action, fill gaps, and immediately offer support on their journey; the recovery coach program encompasses these.
+Systems are often at capacity, leading to lengthy wait times, or often the individual is not ready to seek professional support at all.
+This is where OCJ is able to take action, fill gaps, and immediately offer support on their journey; the recovery coach service encompasses these.

 Testimonials